 NEW YORK, Nov.
-4.-Senor Ignacio M. Mariscal secretary of foreign affairs of Mexico, together with the secretar of finance and a party of prominent citizens of the Mexican republic, who have been spending some days in the city, after having been entertained by the federal committee at Chicago during the presidential festivities, will leave New York on the Pennsylvania railroad at 1 o'clock.
-The travelers will arrive in St. Louis on Sunday.
+4.-Senor Ignacio M. Markscal secretary of foreign affairs of Mexico, together with the secretar of finance and a party of prominent citizens of the Mexican republic. who have been spending some days in the city, after having been entertained by the federal committee at Chicago during the presidential festivities, will leave New York on the Pennsylvania railroad at 1 o'clock.
+The travelors will arrive in St. Louis on Sunday.

 Dawson Gold Shipments.
 WASHINGTON, Nov.
-4 .- In a report to the state department Consul Mc-Cook at Dawson, under date of September 14 last, says that the gold shipments for the season aggregated \$5 .-247,745.
+4 .- In a report to the state department Consul Mc-Cook at Dawson, under date of September 14 last, says that the gold shipments for the season aggregated \$9 .-247,745.
 Prices of living have been slowly declining.
 Typhoid was decreasing and the death rate had also decreased.
-The rush to Cape Nome coninues from mining camps all along the Yukon.
-At Circle City only seventyfive people remain out of 300; Eaglo City has lost 500 of its population of 500, and Rampart City has only 200 of its former population of 1,000 re-
+The rush to Cape Nome construment is expected to occur e-rly Yukon.
+At Circle City only seventynext week.
+Aside from its importance | Yukon.
+At Circle City only seventy-in being the first treaty over negotioted between the two countries, its countries are such as to yield large hora. of its former population of 1,000 remaining.

 The Atlantic Monthly.

-Whe Boston Beacon thus speaks of this excellent magazine: "The Atlantic is one of the reviews that the educated American cannot afford to neglect.
+The Boston Beacon thus speaks of this excellent magazine: "The Atlantic is one of the reviews that the educated American cannot afford to neglect.
 It keeps in close touch with the tendencies of the times, and it ras the good fortune to number among its contributors men and women of marked liberality of thought and acuteness of insight.
-In fact, it is not too much to say that very much that is best in the intellectual activity of the country gets its most felicitous expression in the pages of this magazine.'
+In fact, it is not too much to say that very much that is best in the intellectual setivity of the country gets its most felicitous expression in the pages of this magazine."